hananam696/Fraud_Detection/README.md

 ### Encoding

-Categorical columns were encoded using `LabelEncoder` fitted only on training data.
+Categorical columns were encoded using `Ordinal Encoder` fitted only on training data.
 The test set was mapped using the fitted encoder (unseen categories → `-1`) to prevent data leakage.

 Columns encoded: `use_chip`, `merchant_state`, `card_brand`, `card_type`, `gender`, `age_group`